-1.0 Language Arts: English 10 or Honors English 10
+1.0 Language Arts: English 10 Sophomore Academy

 1.0 Social Studies: World History or AP World History

-1.0 Science: Biology or student choice
+1.0 Science: Biology or Chemistry or other science

 0.5 Fitness for Life (PE 10)

-1.0 Social Studies: U.S. History II or AP U.S. History
+1.0 Social Studies: U.S. History 2 or AP U.S. History

-1.0 Science: Chemistry or student choice
+1.0 Science: Chemistry or Physics or other science

 0.5 Financial Literacy